THIS POST INCLUDES:

 Each section has about 7-12 chapters, with each chapter written by a different expert in the field.
 Approximately 90 authors contributed to this book.
 This approach equates to a lot of content and an enormous variety of input from different perspectives.
 There is 84 chapter in total.

-A REVIEW OF THEY WILEY HANDBOOK OF ART THERAPY
+A REVIEW OF THE WILEY HANDBOOK OF ART THERAPY

-What I really liked about this book was the additional content for referencing, and the suggested readings.
+I appreciated the additional content for referencing, and the suggested readings.
 Each article was heavily referenced, which is a good indicator of the quality of the content.
 The book also provided a lengthy list of additional resources to explore on my own.
 These resources provide an avenue to expand on the shorter content (my only dislike – mentioned further on).